| This

 should telephone the nearest U.S. Embassy or Consulate before

 visiting in person.
+In

 countries where the security of U.S. citizens is considered at